Microsoft has announced that WinJS

 Visual Studio provides three sets of templates: Windows Apps, Windows Phone Apps, and Universal Apps.
 While the first two will specifically target each form factor, with the third developers can write once and still cater to both and build native apps across both platforms.

 Windows Phone possesses a different model of app interaction than would normally be seen on a PC or tablet device.
-Its user interface uses controls which did not currently exist in WinJS 2.0 so in WinJS 2.1 Pivot control was introduced.
+Its user interface uses controls which did not currently exist in WinJS 2.0 so in WinJS 2.1 Pivot control

 The full-screen container provides a quick way to navigate between different views.
 Those familiar with the Hub control will recognize the similarities both in its visual appearance and in its API.
 It is even possible to find and replace the API names between the Hub and Pivot controls for most cases.